-Need for Training: Business Skills will be offered to all trainees to improve operations.
+• Need for Training: Business Skills will be offered to all trainees to improve operations.
 This includes project management and customer relations.
 Training topics will include cost accounting, manufacturing and pricing control, inventory management and supply chain.
 Computer skills will be offered to all trainees in computer programs such as MRP/ERP-Chempax to improve efficiency in order entry, purchasing and processing.
 Continuous Improvement will be offered to all trainees to improve productivity and processes.
 Hazardous Materials will be offered to Production Staff, Supervisors/Managers and Owner.
 Staff will learn to the proper way to handle chemical waste materials in a safe manner.
 Manufacturing Skills will be offered to Production Staff.
 Training will increase efficiency and productivity.
 Topics will include production safety and quality improvement.

-Training courses listed in the Menu the following Types of Training: Curriculum will be provided vi ia the following training method(s) unde ☐ Class/lab ☐ E-Lear ning eceptor ☐ CBT ☑ Productive Lab Business Skills Hazmat Compute Manufact r Skills uring Skills Continuous Improvement Productive Laboratory The PL instructor must be dedicated. ≥ N ≥ N □ C 24 P Occ Prod Justification: Job Creation Justification . • g business capacity by adding es to an existing function The following Modification(s) fall wit uidelines: Average days to convert temporary workers to full time permanent employment. / 45 Employer-paid healthcare premiums while on temporary status. ☐ Yes ☒ No It is expected that these workers will receive employer-paid health benefits 90 days after becoming a full-time.
-Training Infrastructure & Admi nistrative Plan Project Oversight: The Vice President of Finance will manage the administration and implementation of training with oversight from the Company Controller.
+Fraining courses listed in the Me he following Types of Training: enu Currio culum will be provide ed via the f ollowing training method(s) under Learning S Precept ☐ CBT or ☐ MS Dida actic ☑ Productive Lab Business Skills Con nputer Skills Continuous Improvement Hazmat nufacturing Skills Continuous improvement • Productive Laboratory Justification: ⊠ New Equipmen ⊠ New Production ☐ Certification St n Procedu res 24 PL Hours per-tr ainee Occupations Rec Production Staff, S The PL instructor must be dedi cated to t raining, at a ratio of 1:1 Job Creation Justification Γhe following Modification(s) fal Γemp-to-Perm within Pa anel guidelines: Average days to convert tempo workers to full time permanent employment. orary 45 Employer-paid healthcare premiums while on temporary status. ☐ Yes ☒ No It is expected that these workers will receive employer-paid health benefits 90 days after becoming a full-time.
+Fraining Infrastructure & Ad dministr ative Plan Project Oversight: The Vice President of Finance will manage the administration and implementation of training with oversight from the Company Controller.
 A detailed 21-month training plan is in place that will ensure the completion of all training hours.
-The company will begin training upon approval.
-Trainers: Irainers: In-house - Types of Training: All training Vendor - Types of Training by vendor: To be determined
+The company will begin training upon approval. th training plan is in place that • Trainers: Tuchalia .
+All topics is a ☑ In-house - Types of☑ Vendor - Types of ermined